mwheeler235/wine-recommender/README.md

 <img src="https://github.com/mwheeler235/wine-reviews/blob/main/img/fresh_tb.png" width=50% height=50%>

-As such, we can create embeddings for Variety and also for Title, then combine these with a weighted average.
+To bypass the issue of lack of diversity in Descriptions, we can create embeddings for Variety and also for Title, then combine these with a weighted average.
 In the average, we can tweak the preference to favor Variety embeddings since the variety of a wine more closely aligns with a customer's flavor palate (rather than the title or the description).
 ```
 combined_embeddings = ((1/2)*corpus_embeddings + 2*corpus_variety_embeddings + corpus_title_embeddings) / 3
 ```